-Star ratings reflect scores of 1 to 5 assigned to the Eco-Atkins diet in seven categories by nutritionists, specialists in diabetes and heart disease, and other diet experts on a ratings panel assembled by U.S. News.
+Star ratings reflect scores of 1 to 5 assigned to the Eco-Atkins diet in eight categories by nutritionists, specialists in diabetes and heart disease, and other diet experts on a ratings panel assembled by U.S. News.
 (See our Best Diets methodology.)
 When we combined the ratings, Eco-Atkins fared considerably better than the original Atkins diet but still far below the top-scoring diets.
 It got high marks for quick weight loss and low marks—worse than Atkins—for ease in following.
 Below, ratings in all categories and how the experts’ opinions broke down.

 Short-Term Weight Loss